beacon-biosignals/Legolas.jl/docs/src/faq.md

 Otherwise, with regards to (de)serialization-specific functionality, Beacon has put effort into ensuring Legolas.jl works well with [Arrow.jl](https://github.com/JuliaData/Arrow.jl) "by default" simply because we're heavy users of the Arrow format.
 There's nothing stopping users from composing the package with [JSON3.jl](https://github.com/quinnj/JSON3.jl) or other packages.

 ## Why are Legolas.jl's generated record types defined the way that they are?
-For example, why is the version number hardcoded
+For example, why is the version number hardcoded in the type name?

 Many of Legolas' current choices on this front stem from refactoring efforts undertaken as part of [this pull request](https://github.com/beacon-biosignals/Legolas.jl/pull/54), and directly resulted from a [design mini-investigation](https://gist.github.com/jrevels/fdfe939109bee23566d425440b7c759e) associated with those efforts.